NSHipster/articles/2018-10-22-swiftsyntax.md

 but nowadays, there's a much nicer API for working with them that's provided by the
 [Swift Package Manager](https://github.com/apple/swift-package-manager) itself.
-In your `Swift.package` file, add the following package dependency, and add the `"Utility"` dependency to the appropriate target:
+In your `Package.swift` file, add the following package dependency, and add the `"Utility"` dependency to the appropriate target:

 ```swift